hm-lang/core/proposals/intro.md

 the element via the pointer.
 The element might not exist anymore (e.g., the array was shrunk), and in the worst case, the array might not even exist (e.g., the array was descoped).

+TODO: make sure people can't get around this by passing in a method of an object as a function to some class instance's method, which then goes on to keep a copy of that function as a lambda.

 # grammar/syntax